AlterShadow/Rust-BE/README.md

 `Upgrade: websocket`
 `Sec-WebSocket-Version: 13`
 `Accept: sec-websocket-accept`
-`Sec-WebSocket-Protocol: 0authorize,1user_one,2371a695c-b4c1-47b0-b779-638fdc47b4ac,32,43849823798,5android`
+`Sec-WebSocket-Protocol: 0authorize,1address,2371a695c-b4c1-47b0-b779-638fdc47b4ac,32,43849823798,5android`
-Here in the `Sec-Websocket-Protocol` header we have the authorize method as the first variable, followed by the user's registered username, user or admin token (will be validated according to the chosen service), service_code (the service the user is being authorized into, must match the token), device id, and device OS.
+Here in the `Sec-Websocket-Protocol` header we have the authorize method as the first variable, followed by the user's registered address, user or admin token (will be validated according to the chosen service), service_code (the service the user is being authorized into, must match the token), device id, and device OS.

 The authorize middleware is used with every other route, it validates that the token, a valid token must have 3